-For more than 42 years, Ledford’s Termite & Pest Control has been providing expert termite services in the Charleston, Columbia and Florence area area in the form of removal and prevention.
-Our termite services are just one type of the many pest control options we offer, and we hope that our expertise in these areas will help to keep your home in the Columbia, Charleston or Florence area area safe and secure for years to come!
+Since 1975 Ledford’s Termite & Pest Control has been providing expert termite services in the Charleston, Columbia and Florence area in the form of removal and prevention.
+Our termite services are just one type of the many pest control options we offer, and we hope that our expertise in these areas will help to keep your home in the Columbia, Charleston Tri-County or Florence area safe and secure for years to come!

 General Termite Information

 First off, finding evidence of termite activity does not mean it is too late to save your home – but it does require quick action.
 If you notice any of the indications that were listed above, please contact us immediately.
 Because termites are subversive little creatures that are almost always hidden from view – and because they work and eat twenty-four hours a day – their colonies can go undiscovered until serious damage is done.
 It is commonly known that termites feed on wood, but what many people do not realize is that they can feed on any cellulose-based substances.
 This includes such other things as books, boxes, various types of furniture, and drywall.
 Termites can also burrow hundreds of feet through soil to reach their food, so it is important to take note of your immediate surroundings – not just your specific property.
 And because homeowners insurance does not normally cover termite damage, early termite detection and repeated treatment are crucial to protecting your home.